windingwind/zotero-pdf-translate/README.md

 Use this code under AGPL.
 No warranties are provided.
 Keep the laws of your locality in mind!

-## My Other Zotero Addons
+## My Zotero Plugins

-- [Better Notes](https://github.com/windingwind/zotero-better-notes): Everything about note management.
+- [Better Notes for Zotero](https://github.com/windingwind/zotero-better-notes): Everything about note management.
 All in Zotero.
-- [Actions & Tags](https://github.com/windingwind/zotero-tag): Automatically tag items/Batch tagging
+- [Actions & Tags for Zotero](https://github.com/windingwind/zotero-tag): Customize your Zotero workflow.
+- [Bionic for Zotero](https://github.com/windingwind/bionic-for-zotero): Bionic reading experience with Zotero.

 ## Sponsors